drewbarontini/gifpoint/README.md

 - Base variables for things like `border-width`, `box-shadow`, and `line-height`
 - Base color variables
-- Base font variables, including changing the Goolge `@font-face` header or body font
+- Base font variables, including changing the Google `@font-face` header or body font
 - Progress bar `height` and `background-color`
 - All slide type colors (which generally pull from the base color variables)
 - Slide options for transition `delay`, `speed`, etc.